-5. To prevent giardia, provide pure water: R/O, distilled, or from a Pur 3 or Brita faucet (only) filter, in an 8oz glass bottle.
+5. To prevent giardia, provide pure water: R/O (purified by reverse osmosis), or from a Pur 3 or Brita faucet (only) filter, in an 8 oz glass bottle.
 A brush may be necessary to clean the spout.
 The bottle should be cleaned regularly in the dishwasher or by hand and rinsed thoroughly.

-6. Give your chinchilla a dust bath every other day or so outside of the cage, for a few minutes each time.
+6. Give your chinchilla a dust bath every other day or so outside of the cage for a few minutes each time.
 Do not leave the dust bath in the cage.
 Fecal pellets can be sifted from the dust and the dust reused until it no longer dusts up.
 If the chinchilla urinates in the dust, dump the bath out and clean the container before refilling.
 Scented dust may be harmful.
+Kay Tee, while safe, does a poor job.
 Blue Cloud dust is recommended.

 7. Treats should be limited to 1 a day.
 Chins do not need sugar treats (raisins), fruits or vegetables and some of these can be very harmful.
 Based on evidence that milled grains can inhibit the adsorption of calcium we now recommend safe wood chew sticks (apple, willow, pecan, etc.), whole oats (horse feed) and baked treats using timothy hay instead of flour (homemade or Oxbows Simple Rewards timothy treats).

 8. Chinchillas under the age of 6 months should not have treats.

 9. Safe wooden chew toys, pumice stones, and the like should always be available.